dstl/IES4/ies.md

 Note - we may not know the identity of the person, so would just create only the <a href="#{626D5F2C-9153-40f4-9F2A-393B6DB072D3}"><font color="#0000ff"><u>Attendance</u></font></a> (<a href="$element://{C5AB420C-1AB6-479a-97E1-4F2FD37725CB}"><font color="#0000ff"><u>EventParticipant</u></font></a>).
 This allows the <a href="$element://{98BDD06F-1BD7-42b8-B338-20A198BCF90A}"><font color="#0000ff"><u>model</u></font></a> to grow as more information is discovered without recourse to using sameAs relationships.

 ### <a id="{4A8E5877-32DF-428f-9A60-6AC3D083FFCA}"></a>attribute
-A feature or property of an ExchangedItem
+A feature or property of a Thing.

 Note: In IES4 it is important to distinguish between names and attributes - attribute should never be used to identify or name something - for that, use Name or Identifier.